Anveshembadi/Practice-Session/Daily Updates.md

 1. Worked on creating Procedurelist Accessions cdt.
 2. Worked on Lightning web component DataTable and apex class.
 3. KT by Shiva on connections between different Azure services.
+## 0611/2024
+1. KT by Ramesh on User story :6745 (Sapio LIMS Update - GeneStrat TRR)
+2. Hands on practice on Logicapps and keyvaults and managed Identities.